Borges Fiction

 Dreamtigers

 In the early 1960s, Borges had finally achieved international fame, and his works were being translated and published in French, English, Italian, and German.
 Unfortunately for his publishers in Argentina, Borges had not written any new books in several years.
-As Borges recalled to Richard Burgin in 1967:
+As Borges recalled to Richard Burgin in a 1967 interview:

 I said “I haven’t any book.”
 And then my editor said to me, “Oh yes you have.
 If you go through your shelves or drawers you’ll find odds and ends.
 Maybe a book can be evolved from them.”
 So I think I remember it was a rainy Sunday in Buenos Aires and I had nothing whatever to do…so I thought I’ll look over my papers.
 Maybe I’ll find something in my drawers.
 I found cuttings, old magazines, and then I found that there was the book all ready for me.

 The contents of El hacedor are listed below.
-Since every poem and narrative from El hacedor is found in Dreamtigers, the English titles are included only when necessary.
-Unfortunately, Dreamtigers does not contain the Spanish originals.
-The thirty poems found in Viking’s Selected Poems are marked by an asterisk, and often appear with slightly different English titles.
-The prose pieces found in Viking’s Collected Fictions are marked by a plus sign (+), and may also have alternate titles.
-Additionally, a few of the prose narratives have also appeared in Labyrinths!
+Every poem and narrative from El hacedor is found in Dreamtigers, but the English book does not contain the Spanish originals, in parallel text or otherwise.
+The thirty poems found in Viking’s Selected Poems are marked by asterisks, some which were published under different English titles.
+The prose pieces found in Viking’s Collected Fictions are marked by a plus sign (+), and may also have been given different titles.
+There are some pieces that have been duplicated, appearing in both volumes.
+Additionally, some of El hacedor’s parables appear in New Direction’s Labyrinths, which was published two years before Dreamtigers.

 Part I